 The following courses are pre-approved substitutes for the designated POL course: PHL 240 for POL 275 and ECO 231 or SOC 302 for POL 200.
 Certain of these other courses may have prerequisites controlled by their home department.
-Students may take STA 115 instead of STA 215.
+Students may take STA 115 or STA 215 instead of STA 145.